How Your Dental Visit Can Prevent or Detect Cancer

 - Pain, tenderness, or numbness anywhere in the mouth or on the lips.

-- Difficulty chewing, swallowing, speaking or moving the jaw or tongue.
+- Having a hard time chewing, swallowing, speaking, or moving your jaw or tongue.